casadoj/lisflood-reservoirs/docs/starfit.md

 #### Release below NOR

-I have changed the release routine because the original definition generates very noisy releases when the reservoir storage fluctuates around the lower bound of the normal operating rule ($NOR_{low}$).
+The original definition generates very noisy releases when storage fluctuates around the lower bound of the normal operating rule ($NOR_{low}$).
 If storage is slightly over $NOR_{low}$, the release is a function of the harmonic and the linear models; however, when the storage is slightly below $NOR_{low}$, the release is a constant $R_{min}$.
 It means that from one step to the next there is a big difference in release.

 I have changed the release function below $NOR_{low}$ to be the minimum value between the inflow ($I_t$) and a linear function of the reservoir filling ($\hat{S}_t$).
-In this way, the changes in release are smooth, and the release is at most equal to the inflow, so the resevoir does not keep emptying:
+In this way, the changes in release are smooth, and the release is at most equal to the inflow, so the reservoir does not keep emptying:

 $$R_{l} = \min \left( R_{min} + \left( R_{NOR} - R_{min} \right) \cdot \frac{\hat{S}_t}{NOR_{low}} , \, I_t \right)$$

 #### Release above NOR

-The original routine tries to bring back the reservoir to the upper bound of NOR in one time step, if that release that not exceed the maximum ($R_{max}$).
+The original routine tries to bring back the reservoir to the upper bound of NOR in one time step, if that release does not exceed the maximum ($R_{max}$).
 That behaviour often causes noisy releases when the value of the maximum release is relatively large.
 Following the reasoning used before, I have changed the definition of the release in the flood zone to a linear function of the reservoir filling ($\hat{S}_t$).

 $$R_{u} = R_{NOR} + \left( R_{max} - R_{NOR} \right) \cdot \frac{\hat{S}_t - NOR_{up}}{1 - NOR_{up}}$$